LODSContent/LabSolutions-Dev/UsingThisTemplate.md

 For a lab that is using a cloud platform such as Azure, AWS, or Google Cloud, additional settings are required.
 You will need to specify a Cloud Subscription, Resource Templates, and Access Control Policies among other settings.

->[!knowledge] Want to learn more?
-Review the documentation on [Skillable Cloud Fabrics](https://docs.skillable.com/docs/cloud-fabric-explanation).
+>[!knowledge] For more information, review the documentation on [Skillable Cloud Fabrics](https://docs.skillable.com/docs/cloud-fabric-explanation).

 Azure environments will require settings such as User Accounts, Resource Groups, Resource Templates, and Access Control Policies.

->[!knowledge] Want to learn more?
-Review the documentation on [Azure Cloud Settings](https://docs.skillable.com/docs/cloud-slice-guide-microsoft-azure-setup).
+>[!knowledge] For more information, review the documentation on [Azure Cloud Settings](https://docs.skillable.com/docs/cloud-slice-guide-microsoft-azure-setup).

 AWS environments will require settings such as User Accounts, Stack Deployments, Resource Templates, and Access Control Policies.

->[!knowledge] Want to learn more?
-Review the documentation on [AWS Cloud Settings](https://docs.skillable.com/docs/enable-aws-cloud-slice-support).
+>[!knowledge] For more information, review the documentation on [AWS Cloud Settings](https://docs.skillable.com/docs/enable-aws-cloud-slice-support).

 ## Save Modified Environment